-We offer field trip experiences at our two sites, the Johnson County Arts & Heritage Center in Overland Park and Lanesfield Historic Site in Edgerton.
+We offer field trip experiences at two locations, the Johnson County Arts & Heritage Center in Overland Park and Lanesfield Historic Site in Edgerton.

 Visit KidScape, where you can play in the past!
 (Recommended for toddler through elementary age)

 History comes to life in our kid-sized community!
 Experience life in the past through play as you explore over 3,500 square feet of buildings and landscape inspired by the history of Johnson County.
 We even have a soft play area for our youngest visitors.